siondawson/milestone-project-2/readme.md

 ## Color scheme

 The colors we're used from those identified in [this github repository](https://github.com/frohoff/ctfd-trektheme).
 Three colors were chosen for the main 'LCARS' panels, the rest were put into array that allowed their random application to the answer buttons each time a new question is loaded.
-Darker colors which caused contrast issues we're removed.
+Darker colors which caused contrast issues we're removed from the array.

+## Typography

+My original plan was to use the font 'lcars.woff' font file provided in the css template.
+This font file in still loaded into this repository but remains unsused.
+Use of this font was abandoned because it simply did not look good.
+Letters too close together and difficult to read.
+New font 'Kanit' chosen via google fonts.
+Selected as it's look was close to what a Star Trek fan might expect.
+Sigular use of this font site wide was sufficient for the look of the website and applied via css to the body as a whole.

 ## 'LCARS' Panels